 The last thing we want is our kids struggling to concentrate on schoolwork because their stomach is rumbling.
 Or worse, feeling as if they are going to wiggle right out of their chair from ingesting the sugary breakfast foods that line the shelves of our grocery stores.

-This recipe started out as a healthy summer popsicle and turned into one of my family’s favorite ways to enjoy breakfast on the go.
+This Nutritious Mint Chip Breakfast Smoothie recipe started out as a healthy summer popsicle and turned into one of my family’s favorite ways to enjoy breakfast on the go.

 Now I know what you’re thinking, “Mint chip?
 Are you serious?
 I’m not giving my kids sugar for breakfast!”
 But I have a little secret for you.
-This smoothie is chocked full of healthy ingredients to start your family’s day off right.
+This Mint Chip Breakfast Smoothie is chocked full of healthy ingredients to start your family’s day off right.

 Superfoods to Fuel your Brain

-With spinach, ground flaxseed, and hemp (or chia) seeds you are setting everyone up for success right away in the morning!
+With spinach, ground flaxseed, and hemp (or chia) seeds, you are setting everyone up for success right away in the morning with this minty smoothie!
 Add a protein punch with the Greek yogurt and the subtle sweetness of raw local honey and you’ve got a powerful combination of superfoods.

 Your kids will think they are indulging in a sweet treat, but you will know the truth!